-- 28. A dairy is currently expanding in size and adding cows to their herd.
+Upgrades to existing functional dairy digesters to boost emission reductions and energy production are not eligible for DDRDP funds. - 27.
+A dairy is currently expanding in size and adding cows to their herd.
 The digester will be built to accommodate the waste from the final, larger total number of cows.
-For cow numbers in the CARB DDRDP Benefits Calculator Tool, should the future expanded cow numbers be accounted for?
-Applicants must enter the number of livestock by category based on the average of preceding 12 months data.
-Refer to California Air Resources Board Greenhouse Gas Quantification Methodology for the California Department of Food and Agriculture Dairy Digester Research and Development Program 2019-20 for more details on inputs to be provided for GHG emissions reduction calculations. - 29.
-What should be included with the Supporting Materials 5.1: Explanation of variables different from the Estimated GHG Reduction Calculator?
+For cow numbers in the CARB DDRDP Benefits Calculator Tool, should the future expanded cow numbers be accounted for? - Applicants must enter the number of livestock by category based on the average of the preceding 12 months' data.
+Herd size calculated as an average from the prior 12 months is consistent with the CARB Compliance Offset Protocol Livestock Projects.
+Project baseline GHG emissions and estimated GHG reductions are determined based on the current herd size at the time of application.
+Once a project is awarded and during the project term, the project may not change or alter the proposed manure management practice to be implemented or change herd size beyond the dairy's existing permits at the time of application. - 28.
+What should be included with Supporting Materials 5.1: Explanation of variables different from the Estimated GHG Reduction Calculator?